publint/publint/site/src/pages/docs/troubleshooting.md

 - Or upgrade yarn to v3 or v4, which are officially supported.
 - Or pack the files manually and pass the tarball to publint, e.g. `publint ./mylib-1.0.0.tgz`.

+## Is it Publint or publint

+If you're writing about publint, use the lowercase "publint" wherever possible, unless it's at the start of a sentence, you can use "Publint".